Another Shipowner Says No to Scrubbers

 Bernhard Schulte says it will be opting for compliant fuel to meet the IMO 2020 sulfur cap.
 Image Credit: Bernhard Schulte

-Bernhard Schulte is the latest shipowner to say it will not be using scrubbers to comply with the upcoming global 0.50% sulfur cap on marine fuel.
+Bernhard Schulte is the latest shipowner to say it is unlikely to be using scrubbers as a solution to comply with the upcoming global 0.50% sulfur cap on marine fuel.

 "For the existing fleet of the Schulte Group we are looking at all the options on a case-by-case basis," Angus Campbell, corporate director of energy projects at Bernhard Schulte Shipmanagement, told S&P Global Platts in an interview conducted during the recent Singapore Maritime Week 2018.